DELF Certification Classes

 The students will benefit from the small class size, discussions on topics highly relevant to children and teens and instruction with efficient constructive feedback provided by a French native speaker and highly-experienced FSL professors.

-- Semesters are 10 weeks of 90 minutes classes plus an expectation of 30 minutes of independent work.
+90 minute classes + an expectation of 30 minutes of individual work

 To ensure that your child is placed in the correct group and in the interest of their overall success, it is a requirement that each child takes the following online assessment.